TIDE-NWFSC/TIDE/README.md

-# TIDE
-Main repository for TIDE
+# Welcome to the NWFSC Team for Inclusion, Diversity, and Equity (TIDE)!